iTwin/viewer/packages/modules/web-viewer-react/README.md

 #### Required

-- `contextId` - GUID for the context (project, asset, etc.) that contains the iModel that you wish to view
+- `iTwinId` - GUID for the iTwin (project, asset, etc.) that contains the iModel that you wish to view
 - `iModelId` - GUID for the iModel that you wish to view
 - `authConfig` - OIDC configuration or an instance of an iTwin.js [BrowserAuthorizationClient](https://www.itwinjs.org/reference/frontend-authorization-client/browserauthorization/browserauthorizationclient/)

 #### Optional

-- `changeSetId` - changeset id to view if combined with the contextId and iModelId props
+- `changeSetId` - changeset id to view if combined with the iTwinId and iModelId props
 - `backend` - backend connection info (defaults to the iTwin General Purpose backend)
 - `theme` - override the default theme
 - `defaultUiConfig` - hide or override default tooling and widgets